Marslevelsafety/Dechapon25/README.md

 The upstream project provides the original SQL linting architecture, dialect support, documentation, and much of the functionality used by this repository.

-This repository is not an official SQLFluff repository and should not be presented as being operated by or endorsed by the SQLFluff maintainers.
+This repository is not an official SQLFluff repository and must not be represented as being operated by or endorsed by the SQLFluff maintainers.

-For upstream issues, documentation, releases, and project information, please refer to the official SQLFluff repository.
+For upstream issues, documentation, releases, and project information, refer to the official SQLFluff repository.

 Attribution